Alyssa-CG/Module5-PyBer_Analysis/README.md

 ### Challenges and Difficulties Encountered

-The large amount of data was, at times, difficult to keep track of, setting an index as a datetime data type was trickier than setting the index as another data type and using methods not expressly covered by the course (pivot tables in python, fiveThirtyEight style, resample()) were all challenging, but satisfyingly rewarding to overcome.
+The large amount of data was, at times, difficult to keep track of, setting an index as a datetime data type was trickier than setting the index as another data type and using methods not expressly covered by the course (FiveThirtyEight style, resample(), Python pivot tables) were all challenging, but satisfyingly rewarding to overcome.

 ### Technical Analyses Used